Tigers vs. Orioles Player Props Betting Odds

 Torkelson Stats

-- Torkelson has recorded 19 hits with four doubles, two home runs and six walks.
-He has driven in 11 runs with one stolen base.
+- Torkelson has four doubles, two home runs, seven walks and 11 RBI (20 total hits).
+He's also stolen one base.

 Torkelson Recent Games